vinishjha/azure-security-engineering/README.md

 - predictable automation behavior
 - architecture-level integrity

-The combined projects in this repository show:
+This repository shows:
 - how unsafe states are prevented
-- how incidents are contained or eradicated
+- how drift is detected
-- how identity and platform drift are controlled
+- how incidents are enforced
-- how security systems withstand audits
+- how systems withstand audits

 ---